 - 3.9.
 Per Rule 40.7(d)(i), "[f] or the purposes of imposing sanctions under Rule 40.7, an anti-doping rule violation will only be considered a second violation if it can be established that the Athlete or other Person committed the second anti-doping rule violation after the Athlete or other Person received notice pursuant to Rule 37 (Results Management) or after reasonable efforts were made to give notice of the first anti-doping rule violation; if this cannot be established, the violations shall be considered together as one single first violation and the sanction imposed shall be based on the violation that carries the more severe sanction; however, the occurrence of multiple violations may be considered as a factor in determining aggravating circumstances (Rule 40.6)." - 3.10.
-In the present case, the Athlete committed the 2012 anti-doping rule violations prior to her notification of the First Violation on 14 January 2013.
-As a result, the 2012 anti-doping rule violations cannot count as a second violation for the purposes of Rule 40.7(d)(i) and shall be considered as a single first violation together with the First Violation. - 3.11.
+In the present case, the Athlete committed the 2013 anti-doping rule violations prior to her notification of the First Violations on 11 July 2016 and 16 December 2016 respectively.
+As a result, the 2013 anti-doping rule violations cannot count as a second violation for the purposes of Rule 40.7(d)(i) and shall be considered as a single first violation together with the First Violations. - 3.11.
 To determine the applicable sanction, the applicable rules indicate that, where multiple violations are to be considered together, "the sanction imposed shall be based on the violation that carries the more severe sanction". - 3.12.
-As set out above, the 2012 anti-doping rule violations shall be considered as a first violation together with the First Violation.
-In this respect, Rule 40.2 of the IAAF Competition Rules sets out that "[t]he period of Ineligibility imposed for a violation of [...]
-32.2(b) (Use or Attempted Use of a Prohibited Substances or Prohibited Method) [...], unless the conditions for eliminating or reducing the period of Ineligibility as provided in Rules 40.4 and 40.5, or the conditions for increasing the period of Ineligibility as provided in Rule 40.6 are met, shall be as follows: First Violation: Two (2) years' Ineligibility." - 3.13.
-Pursuant to Rule 40.6 of the IAAF Competition Rules, if it is established that "aggravating circumstances are present which justify the imposition of a period of Ineligibility greater than the standard sanction, then the period of Ineligibility otherwise applicable shall be increased up to a maximum of four (4) years unless the
+In the present case, the Athlete already received a four-year sanction for the First Violations.
+The 2013 anti-doping rule violations cannot be subject to a more severe sanction.
+As a result, no additional period of Ineligibility can be imposed on the Athlete for the present anti-doping rule violations.